xmonader/letsbuildacompiler-pretty/src/tutor13_procedures.md

 Fixing the compiler to generate this code is a lot easier than it is  to  explain  it.
-All we need to do is to modify  the  code generation created by DoProc.
-Since that makes the code a little more than one line, I've created new procedures to deal  with it, paralleling the Prolog and Epilog procedures called by DoMain:
+All we need to do is to modify  the  code generation created by `DoProc`.
+Since that makes the code a little more than one line, I've created new procedures to deal  with it, paralleling the `Prolog` and `Epilog` procedures called by `DoMain`:

 ```delphi
 {--------------------------------------------------------------}